rezoo/cvutil/README.md

 An Introduction to cvutil
 -------------------------
 cvutil is the swiss army knife for coding some computer vision algorithms. cvutil organizes some general concepts.
-By using cvutil, you can easily parallelize your algorithms and write it as an intelligible.
+By using cvutil, you can easily parallelize/optimize your algorithms and write it shortly.

 What you need to use cvutil
 ---------------------------